 What does it mean for you?

 Results....
 Or lack of them.
 If your beautiful natural oil serum, cream or balm comes in a transparent or semi-transparent (frosted) clear glass container, you can safely assume that by the time you’ll manage to use up the product, it will lose at least part of its efficacy.
 Natural oils are by default sensitive to light and air (some even more than the other).
 This is why the best type of packaging for oils is amber or opaque glass or aluminium bottles of smaller volumes.
 Why?
 They will eliminate the light and reduce the amount of air, therefore, slow down the oil oxidation which causes rancidity and loss of efficacy.

-Our Aurora oil serum comes in an opaque white dropper bottle that helps preserve the efficacy of precious natural oils and botanical extracts and 10ml capacity (that lasts 1 month) ensures your product is always fresh.
+Our Aurora oil serum comes in an opaque white dropper bottle that helps preserve the efficacy of precious natural oils and botanical extracts and a 10ml capacity ensures your product is always fresh.